nn-dma/generate-verification-report/doc/environment_variables.md

 ### GITHUB_REF_NAME

 The `GITHUB_REF_NAME` environment variable is expected to be the name of the branch or tag that triggered the workflow.

+It is used when looking up information while generating the verification report.

 Example: